renatakaczor/Trading_project/README.md

 ### Preprocessing

 We did an Exploratory Data Analysis in the **serie.ipynb** notebook.
-We used the **MSFT** stock to understand how to prepare the dataset for an LSTM model.

 ### Machine Learning

-We compared a 1-hidden-layer LSTM and a 1-hidden-layer Bidirectional LSTM.
  We observed the results are slightly better with a simple LSTM so we trained and saved the simple model for each stock.

 ### Download project